ndodson/Quadrature-Amplitude-Modulation-Recognition-via-Convolutional-Neural-Network/README.md

   <img width="800" height="460" src="https://github.com/ndodson/Quadrature-Amplitude-Modulation-Convolutional-Neural-Network/blob/master/readme_images/10epochs_loss.png">
 </p>

-Below, we can see that for 10 epochs and 100% training accuracy, testing accuracy is 95%.
+Below, we can see that for 10 epochs, testing accuracy is 95%.
 This is due to overfitting from too many iterations.
+The red circle indicates the misclassified diagram.

 <p align="center">
   <img width="800" height="460" src="https://github.com/ndodson/Quadrature-Amplitude-Modulation-Convolutional-Neural-Network/blob/master/readme_images/overfitting_10_epochs.png">
 </p>

 Below is the result of 4 passes through the network and 100% testing accuracy.
+As you can see, diagrams with the red circle are the ones of most interest to us.
+The model is able to correctly classify 3 images that it has never seen before with very low SINR.
+We have now proven that a CNN can effectively classify the modulation schemes for very noisy conditions in a reasonable amount of time.

 <p align="center">
   <img width="800" height="460" src="https://github.com/ndodson/Quadrature-Amplitude-Modulation-Convolutional-Neural-Network/blob/master/readme_images/100%25test_acc.png">